auroraeosrose/php-extensions-code/README.md

 php-extensions-code
 ===================

-The add-class-constants branch adds an additional c file for the normalize class, plus another minit for it notice the class is abstract and final since it's basically just a container for constants
+The add-class-methods branch adds a single parse method (along with it's test) that actually talks to the uriparser library and returns true or false if the path provided by PHP is valid

+note that a method looks VERY similar to a PHP function, just slightly different macros